dhellmann/pymotw-3/source/codecs/index.rst

 Unicode Primer
 ==============

-CPython 2.x supports two types of strings for working with text data.
+CPython 3.x differentiates between "text" and "byte" strings.
-Old-style :class:`str` instances use a single 8-bit byte to represent each character of the string using its ASCII code.
-In contrast, :class:`unicode` strings are managed internally as a sequence of Unicode *code points*.
+:class:`bytes` instances use a sequence of 8-bit byte values.
+In contrast, :class:`str` strings are managed internally as a sequence of Unicode *code points*.
 The code point values are saved as a sequence of 2 or 4 bytes each, depending on the options given when Python was compiled.
-Both :class:`unicode` and :class:`str` are derived from a common base class, and support a similar API.

-When :class:`unicode` strings are output, they are encoded using one of several standard schemes so that the sequence of bytes can be reconstructed as the same string of text later.
+When :class:`str` values are output, they are encoded using one of several standard schemes so that the sequence of bytes can be reconstructed as the same string of text later.
 The bytes of the encoded value are not necessarily the same as the code point values, and the encoding defines a way to translate between the two sets of values.
 Reading Unicode data also requires knowing the encoding so that the incoming bytes can be converted to the internal representation used by the :class:`unicode` class.

 The most common encodings for Western languages are ``UTF-8`` and ``UTF-16``, which use sequences of one and two byte values respectively to represent each code point.
 Other encodings can be more efficient for storing languages where most of the characters are represented by code points that do not fit into two bytes.

 .. seealso::